bioinfo-pf-curie/geniac/utils/docs/process.rst

 *container*
 +++++++++++

-In order to have the container automatically built, you have to add an additional shell script in the ``modules`` directory with the suffixe ``.sh`` (otherwise it will not work) and with the exact same name as the directory in which you added the source code.
-For example, you added the source code in ``helloWorld`` directory, thus the shell script must be named ``helloWorld.sh``, and write the code that has to be executed to compile and install the binary:
+In order to have the container automatically built, you have to add an additional shell script in the ``modules`` directory with the suffix ``.sh`` (otherwise it will not work) and with the exact same name as the directory in which you added the source code.
+For example, you added the source code in ``helloWorld`` directory, thus the shell script must be named ``helloWorld.sh``.
+Then,write the code that has to be executed to compile and install the binary:

 ::